-revised manuscript: August 4, 2017
+revised manuscript: March 1, 2018

 Abstract.
-All the proofs of correctness of Euclid's algorithm that we know (in mathematical as well as in computer science texts, cf. [Grz71, Sie50, BK82, Knu77]) are of semantical nature.
-They are conducted in an intuitive number theory.
-For 1° they study sequences of numbers telling these are computations of the algorithm, 2° they do not analyze the structure of algorithm, 3° all these proofs assume that the computations are done in the standard model of natural numbers (programmers say(!): unsigned integers).
-For these reasons the proofs go beyond the elementary Peano's theory.
-We present a new proof of correctness of Euclid's algorithm E. Our proof has the following features: 1° We are constructing and later proving the halting formula H of the algorithm, we do the same for correctness formula, 2° accordingly, we analyze the structure of the algorithm (our proof makes no references to the computations of the algorithm), 3° our proof makes use of inference rules of algorithmic logic (i.e. calculus of programs), 4° only formulas accepted without proof are the axioms of the program calculus and axioms of algorithmic theory of natural numbers.
+We present a new proof of correctness of Euclid's algorithm (E).
+The proof is conducted in algorithmic theory of natural numbers $\mathcal{T}h_3$.
+1° We are constructing a formula (H) that expresses the halting property of the algorithm, 2° Accordingly, we analyze the structure of the algorithm (our proof makes no references to the computations of the algorithm), 3° Our proof makes use of inference rules of algorithmic logic (i.e. calculus of programs), 4° The only formulas accepted without proof are the axioms of the program calculus and axioms of algorithmic theory of natural numbers $\mathcal{T}h_3$.